ESL Speaking Activities that Work – For Students of all Levels

 ESL Conversation Questions

-This activity is well suited to first classes with more advanced students.
-In this mingling activity, learners trade opinions and cards with their classmates.
+Giving Opinions: Ideal for first classes with advanced students, this fun mingling speaking activity encourages learners to exchange opinions and cards with classmates.

 Question Time